 A traditional Belgian term that refers to an elegant, small box containing chocolates.
-The box is specially designed to prevent chocolates from getting damaged.
+The box is specially designed to prevent its delicate contents from being damaged.

-Sweetened chocolate that is heavy on cocoa solids and light on the sugar giving the chocolate a rich, intense flavour.
+Sweetened chocolate that is heavy on cocoa solids and light on sugar, giving the chocolate a rich, intense flavour.
 Bittersweet chocolate generally contains more cocoa solid then semi-sweet.

 Cocoa bean is the seed of the cacao tree.
 These seeds (40-50) are held in the cacao fruit called the pod.
 The seeds undergo a highly complex process to become chocolate.
 They are usually blended with different beans from other regions to create the rich chocolate flavours.
 A cocoa bean usually contains 55% cocoa butter and 45% cocoa solids.

 A naturally occurring fat in cocoa beans.
-It plays an essential part in the making of chocolate, being added to the cocoa paste to supplement its natural cocoa butter content to increase its smoothness and glossiness to make coating easier to mold.
-The high cost of cocoa butter has however, prompted chocolatiers to replace it with a proportion of vegetable and tropical fats.
-At Daniel le Chocolat Belge, we forbid the use of vegetable / hydrogenated fats in any of our recipes.
+It plays an essential part in the making of chocolate.
+It is added to the cocoa paste to increase the smoothness and glossiness, making it easier to mold.
+The high cost of cocoa butter has prompted chocolatiers to replace it with vegetable and tropical fats.
+At Daniel Chocolates we use only pure cocoa butter and never any vegetable or hydrogenated fats.

 Also known as cocoa liquor and cocoa mass.
-After cocoa beans are roasted and the outer hulls removed, the remaining inner center (nibs) are ground to form this thick, dark, nonalcoholic paste called chocolate liquor.
+After cocoa beans are roasted and the outer hulls removed, the remaining inner centre (nibs) are ground to form a thick, dark, nonalcoholic paste called chocolate liquor.
 It contains about 55% cocoa butter and 45% cocoa solids.

 Dark Chocolate is chocolate without milk additives.
-A bar of dark chocolate typically contains more than twice as many antioxidants as a bar of milk chocolate and it harbors fewer calories than milk chocolate.
+A bar of dark chocolate typically contains more than twice as many antioxidants and fewer calories than a bar of milk chocolate.
 It is required to have a minimum of 35% cocoa liquor according to European rules while only 25% by the U.S. Government.
-Daniel le Chocolat Belge offers a wide range of high quality dark chocolates with various cocoa contents from 56% to 82%.
+Daniel le Chocolat Belge offers a wide range of high-quality dark chocolates with various cocoa contents, ranging from 66% to 82%.

 A smooth mixture of chocolate and cream, often used as a filling for truffles.
 Because of the high water content in whipping cream, ganache has a relatively short shelf life, which is the reason that few chocolatiers use pure ganache as a filling.
 At Daniel le Chocolat Belge, we are proud to offer a wide variety of fresh and preservative-free ganache chocolates.

-A filling made of ground, roasted and caramelized hazelnuts (or a blend of other nuts) with chocolate added for the smooth texture.
-It is a kind of praliné, but gianduja has less percentage of hazelnuts in the recipe, at minimum 20% and contains more cocoa butter.
+A filling made of ground, roasted and caramelized hazelnuts (or a blend of other nuts) with chocolate added for smooth texture.
+It is a kind of praliné, but gianduja includes a lower percentage of hazelnuts (minimum 20%) and contains more cocoa butter.

-A natural product derived from soy beans that is commonly added to chocolate to give it a smooth, fluid consistency.
+A natural product derived from soybeans, commonly added to chocolate to give it a smooth consistency.
 It helps to maintain an emulsion between the cocoa butter and sugar.
 For purity reasons, our lecithin is GMO free (Genetically Modified Organism).

 A filling made out of a blend of finely-ground almonds and sugar.
 Often used as a filling for chocolates.